MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organization-management.md

 ## Delete an Organization Administrator

-If an Organization administrator's access is revoked from an Organization, it will not be able to access content and user groups associated with the organization unless specifically added as a learning path, category or group administrator.
+If an Organization administrator's access is revoked from an Organization, they will not be able to access content and user groups associated with the organization unless specifically added as a learning path, category or group administrator.

 Click on the **Delete** icon against an Organization Administrator to delete.